The Evolution of Digital Dentistry Education: From Student to Teacher

 The Student Mindset Never Ends

 Despite decades of experience, the most effective educators maintain their identity as perpetual students.
 “To be clear, you’re always a student,” Dr. Porter emphasizes.
-“Since 1990 in dentistry, I have remained a student myself, especially the way things evolve and change, dental materials and dental technology is changing constantly.
-You have to be a student or you’re just not up to speed.
+“Since 1990 in dentistry, I have remained a student myself, especially the way things evolve and change — dental materials and dental technology are changing constantly.
+You have to be a student or you’re just not up to speed.”

 Teaching Changes How You Practice